Wheel: Tire/Tyre

 A tire (in American English and Canadian English) or tyre (in some Commonwealth Nations such as UK, India, South Africa, Australia and New Zealand) is a ring-shaped covering that fits around a wheel rim to protect it and enable better vehicle performance by providing a flexible cushion that absorbs shock while keeping the wheel in close contact with the ground.
-The word itself may be derived from the word "tie", which refers to the outer steel ring part of a wooden cart wheel that ties the wood segments together (see Etymology above).
+The word itself may be derived from "tie", which refers to the outer steel ring of a wooden cart wheel that ties the wood segments together (see Etymology above).

 The fundamental materials of modern tires are synthetic rubber, natural rubber, fabric, and wire, along with other compound chemicals.
 They consist of a tread and a body.
 The tread provides traction while the body ensures support.
-Before rubber was invented, the first versions of tires were simply bands of metal that fitted around wooden wheels to prevent wear and tear.
+Before rubber was invented, the earliest versions of tires were simply metal bands that fitted around wooden wheels to prevent wear and tear.
 Today, the vast majority of tires are pneumatic inflatable structures, comprising a doughnut-shaped body of cords and wires encased in rubber and generally filled with compressed air to form an inflatable cushion.
 Pneumatic tires are used on many types of vehicles, such as cars, bicycles, motorcycles, trucks, earthmovers, and aircraft.

 Protruding or covering attachments

-Extreme off-road conditions have resulted in the invention of several types of wheel cover, which may be constructed as removable attachments or as permanent covers.
-Wheels like this are no longer necessarily round, or have panels that make the ground-contact area flat.
+Extreme off-road conditions have led to the development of several types of wheel covers, which may be constructed as removable attachments or permanent covers.
+Wheels like this are no longer necessarily round or have panels that make the ground-contact area flat.